Places to Visit in London

 Warner Bros.
 Studios

 At Warner Bros.
-Studios you can visit Harry Potter movie sets (© Christopher Dorney)
+Studios, you can explore original Harry Potter film sets (© Christopher Dorney)

-At Warner Bros.
-Studios in London, you can visit some of the original sets, such as Diagon Alley, the Great Hall at Hogwarts, and the wizarding bank Gringotts.
-You’ll see the actors’ costumes and some of the iconic props like Harry’s Nimbus 2000 or Hagrid’s flying motorbike.
+At the Warner Bros.
+Studios near London you’ll step into the world of Harry Potter—with original film sets like Diagon Alley, the Great Hall at Hogwarts and the Gringotts Wizard Bank.
+You’ll also see costumes and iconic props like Harry’s Nimbus 2000 or Hagrid’s magical motorcycle.

-A truly magical experience for all Harry Potter fans both young and old.
+A truly magical experience for all Harry Potter fans, young and old.

 London Transport Museum

-The Transport Museum is a great museum for children in London (© packshot)
+The London Transport Museum is a wonderful museum for children in London (© packshot)

-At the London Transport Museum in Covent Garden, your kids can explore the world of London’s world of transport.
+At the London Transport Museum in Covent Garden, your kids can dive into the world of London’s transport story.
+There’s a fully restored steam locomotive, electric trains and the iconic red double-decker buses—what child wouldn’t want to pretend they’re driving one?

-London and fashion – the two belong together.
-We will show you the best places to shop in London.
+London and fashion go hand in hand.
+We show you the best places to shop in London.

 Our highlights for shopping in London: